Program Overview

 Program Format

-Students will work with the field coordinator in the School of Social Work to be placed within a 60-mile radius of their home location, as long as there is a suitable placement within that radius.
-Students who live greater than 60 miles from a suitable placement location will work with the field coordinator to identify a placement site.
-The SSW Field Education Office has developed a strong relationship with more than 300 agencies and are proud of their ability to expand BSW Field Education opportunities to more students across the state!
+Students will work with the BSW Practicum Coordinator in the School of Social Work to be placed within a 60-mile radius of their home location, as long as there is a suitable placement within that radius.
+Students who live greater than 60 miles from a suitable placement location will work with the Practicum Coordinator to identify a placement site.
+The SSW Practicum Education Office has developed a strong relationship with more than 300 agencies and are proud of their ability to expand education opportunities to more students across the state!

 Student Spotlight